Tickets to Disney World for Florida Residents in 2026

 With the changes announced in 2015, all annual passes included complimentary standard parking and a MagicBand.
 You could also get up to 20% discount off some dining and merchandise.

-Note that the complimentary MagicBand has since been withdrawn so if you want a MagicBand, you now have to pay for it.
+Note that the complimentary MagicBand has since been withdrawn, so if you want one, you now have to pay for it.

 For more information on the annual passes, check out our designated post on annual passes for Disney World.

-Disney Pixie Dust Pass to to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom
+Disney Pixie Dust Pass to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom

-Park to park admission on most weekdays to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom for a whole year with some blackout dates.
+Park-to-park admission on most weekdays to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom for a whole year with some blockout dates.

-Includes park to park admission on most weekdays, standard parking, 20% discount on selected merchandise and food and discounts on other Disney offerings.
-Some blackout dates around peak periods (161 days).
+This includes park-to-park admission on most weekdays, standard parking, a 20% discount on selected merchandise and food, and discounts on other Disney offerings.
+There are some blockout dates around peak periods (161 days).

-Disney Pirate Pass to to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom – Florida residents and Disney Vacation Club members only
+Disney Pirate Pass to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom - Florida residents and Disney Vacation Club members only

-Park to park admission on most days to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom for a whole year with some blackout dates.
+Park-to-park admission is available on most days to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom for a whole year with some blockout dates.

-Includes park to park admission on most days, standard parking, 20% discount on selected merchandise and food and discounts on other Disney offerings.
-Some blackout dates around peak and holiday periods (75 days)
+Includes park-to-park admission on most days, standard parking, a 20% discount on selected merchandise and food, and discounts on other Disney offerings.
+Some blockout dates around peak and holiday periods (75 days)

-Disney Sorcerer Pass to to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom – Florida residents and Disney Vacation Club members only
+Disney Sorcerer Pass to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom - Florida residents and Disney Vacation Club members only

-Park to park admission on most days to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom for a whole year with some blackout dates.
+Park-to-park admission is available on most days to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom for a whole year with some blockout dates.

-Includes park to park admission on most days, standard parking, 20% discount on selected merchandise and food and discounts on other Disney offerings.
-Some blackout dates around Thanksgiving and Christmas/New Year (18 days).
+Includes park-to-park admission on most days, standard parking, a 20% discount on selected merchandise and food, and discounts on other Disney offerings.
+Blockout dates are around Thanksgiving and Christmas/New Year (18 days).

-The Sorcerer Pass is available to both Florida Residents and Disney Vacation Club Members.
+The Sorcerer Pass is available to Florida Residents and Disney Vacation Club Members.

 Disney Incredi Pass to Disney's Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom - all guests

-Park to park admission to Disney’s Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom for a whole year with no blackout dates.
+Park-to-park admission to Disney's Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom for a year with no blockout dates.

-Includes park to park admission, standard parking, 20% discount on selected merchandise and food and discounts on other Disney offerings.
-No blackout dates.
+This includes park-to-park admission, standard parking, a 20% discount on selected merchandise and food, and discounts on other Disney offerings.
+There are no blockout dates.

 Unlimited Disney PhotoPass digital downloads